 Extract Linux Distribution

-Install new Instance of Linux in WSL
+Install New Instance of Linux in WSL

-wsl --import Ubuntu-18.04_New [Intallation Path] [The Exctracted Folder]\install.tar.gz
+wsl --import Ubuntu-18.04_New [Installation Path] [The Extracted Folder]\install.tar.gz

 wsl --import Ubuntu-18.04_New C:\WSL\Data\Ubuntu-18.04-New C:\Downloads\Ubuntu18.04\install.tar.gz